petedejoy/documentation/v2/clickstream/destinations/amazon-redshift.md

 ---

 ## Step 1: Pick a cluster that fits your needs.

+*Note: If you already have a Redshift cluster, go ahead to step 3*

  Once you've logged into your AWS account and Redshift console, it's time to pick and select your cluster.